-The Vice Presidents are Sir Alex Ferguson, Sir Tom Finney and Sir Trevor Brooking.
+The Vice Presidents are Sir Alex Ferguson and Sir Trevor Brooking.
 Mark Lawrenson is Special Ambassador.

 With a strong commercial focus the Museum aims to engage the business and commercial sector by becoming a premier location for corporate events and to raise further income through sponsorship, fundraising and donations.
 To play a part in our future please see Support Us.